JojoVes/CreativeWriting/Poems/IShouldn'tMissYou.md

 as a team.

 I shouldn't miss you,
-but first loves stick around.
+but first loves stick around,
+like the memory of exactly how to draw the pattern engraved in your necklace you gave to me after our first dance.

 I shouldn't miss you,
 but sometimes